langmead-lab/vargas/README.md

 in a VariantRecord struct.
 Individual variants not included in the ingroup are removed from the records.
 Associated allele frequency values are also provided.

-`readsource.h` : Abstract class defining functions for classes that provide reads for alignment.

 `readsim.h` : Inherits from `readsource.h`.
 Reads are simulated from a given `gssw_graph` or `Graph` object.
 Reads can be provided indefinetly or may be written to a set of files as determined by regular expressions.
 Reads are provided in a Read struct.